Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Does the wash sale rule apply to cryptocurrency?

-Is tax-loss harvesting a form of tax evasion?
+Is tax-loss harvesting legal?

 How do you tax loss harvest on Coinbase?